NealLyonsWake/M2_Project_Tasty_TV/README.md

 9. Error handling and style implemented.
 Each component has a corresponding stylesheet.

-10. API call repeated to poplulate RecommendedList.jsx component to a suitable fill.
+10. API call repeated to populate RecommendedList.jsx component to a suitable fill.
 This allows the user to see more movie recommendations on page load up and "Spin for More" button press.

-11. File structure organisation completed and directories approiately labelled.
+11. File structure organisation completed and directories appropriately labelled.

 12. Optional stretch goals to be considered, pending available time prior to project submission.

 ## Work Progress: 18/09/2021

 13. Following a 1:1 with the Educator it was determined that the edit item deliverable would not be fully met.
-To counter this it was determined that a number of items should be implemented to give feedback to the user for editing an item and reviewing a movie.
-This has lead to the creation of a number of buttons that allow the user to post and edt their review, as well as the creation of review components that save the state of the user's posted review.
+To counter this, it was determined that a number of items should be implemented to give feedback to the user for editing an item and reviewing a movie.
+This has led to the creation of a number of buttons that allow the user to post and edit their review, as well as the creation of review components that save the state of the user's posted review.

 14. The review and edit code was implemented and now the corresponding component stylesheets are all that is required to finish the review components.